Gas: getting connected or switching

-Natural gas can be used for central heating and to generate electricity for household appliances such as your cooker and hob, tumble dryer, real flame fires or outdoor lighting.
+Natural gas can be used for central heating and to generate electricity for appliances such as your cooker and hob, tumble dryer, real flame fires or outdoor lighting.

 GNI connects all customers to its network regardless of which gas supply company you use.
 It also has a number of other roles including: